DavidHaunsch/UserSessionExport/README.md

 **3. Provide AWS and Dynatrace data**

-Provide the AWS region, the AWS instance flavor, the AWS keypair name, the Dynatrace environment ID, Dynatrace API token, and the path to the private key file in `terraform/vars.tf`
+Provide AWS region, AWS instance flavor, the AWS keypair name, the Dynatrace environment ID, Dynatrace API token, and the path to the private key file in `terraform/vars.tf`
 ```sh
 variable "aws_region" {
   default = ""